Quinn-of-England/Tindergram/README.md

     - Users can follow each other.
     - When a user posts a picture, all users who follow them will receive a notification.
     - Include ability for users to leave comments on other users pictures.
+    - Ability to navigate pictures using the Tinder swiping motions

 ## Team Members / GitHub Username